h4writer/tracelogger/README.md

 **4. navigate.py: Read log files interactive in the console**

-When you don't want an high level overview, but want to navigate the raw data of the logfiles.
+When you don't want a high level overview, but want to navigate the raw data of the logfiles.
 Navigate the files using arrow keys and enter to view the content inside the tree item.

 - Make sure you have a JS shell named $JS
 - Download the full "tools" directory